 When To Go To Sedona – Weather in Sedona

 Sedona is the perfect place to visit year-round.
 Each season the town looks fabulous, and the weather is good enough for hiking.

 In Sedona, the summers are hot and mostly clear, and the winters are cold and partly cloudy.
-For the year, the temperature typically varies from 35°F to 94°F and is rarely below 27°F or above 101°F. But for sure, spring and fall are the most popular times of the year.
+For the year, the temperature typically varies from 35°F to 94°F and is rarely below 27°F or above 101°F. But spring and fall are the most popular times of the year.
 Spring and fall are great to do the best Sedona hikes.
 Mainly due to Sedona’s ideal weather conditions – daily high temperatures in the mid-60s to low 80s Fahrenheit degrees.
 So, the best time of the year to visit Sedona for warm-weather activities is from late May to early July and from late August to early October.

 Where to Stay in Sedona – Lodging

 Sedona offers wide vacation rental options for each budget and travel style.
 We suggest booking accommodation for several months in advance during the high season.

 Hotels in Sedona

 Where to stay in Sedona?
 Well, it depends on your budget and traveling style.
 Sedona is a stylish town that offers unique lodging with stunning views.
 On the map below, you will find the best deals.
 Our first choice in Sedona is Best Western, it has a reasonable price and great quality, and most of all, the location is excellent too.
 Below are some other suggestions.